Baule8520/MA-Plots/ADC/Readme.md

 - ESP32 ADC is very unprecise und unlinear --> Not usable for my project
 - Arduino Uno is only 10 bit but very precise and linear --> Good usable for my project
 - The 0,1 Ohm shunt results with the arduino are acceptable
+- ADS1115 is with the integrated Vref and 16bit the best choice over all!